 What was the size of the El Reno tornado?

 According to the National Weather Service in Norman, Oklahoma, the 2013 El Reno tornado reached a maximum width of 2.6 miles across, a record that still stands today.

 The El Reno tornado isn’t known for its damage.
 That’s because it mainly passed through rural areas outside the town.
 It is known for its massive record-breaking size, its winds (296 mph — nearly a record for observed ground-level winds), the deaths of four storm chasers, and the panic it caused in the Oklahoma City area.

 What happened that caused the El Reno tornado to strike nearby storm chasers?

 The El Reno tornado had an erratic path from the beginning, first moving southeast, then east, then suddenly northeast.
-This erratic movement, combined with its large size, made the tornado especially difficult to chase.
-Investigations after the fact indicate that chasers including Tim Samaras and The Weather Channel’s Mike Bettes were hit by a smaller tornado that quickly spun up around the primary tornado.
+This erratic movement and its large size made the tornado especially difficult to chase.
+Investigations after the fact indicate that chasers, including Tim Samaras and The Weather Channel’s Mike Bettes, were hit by a smaller tornado that quickly spun up as the chasers were positioning to get a better view of the tornado.

 Who was Tim Samaras, and what happened to him during the El Reno tornado?

 Among the eight casualties was Tim Samaras, a well-known storm chaser with over two decades of experience and the founder of Twistex.
 Samaras and his team chased the tornado near El Reno when the tornado suddenly changed direction.
 Their vehicle was tossed through the air and came to rest in a field a half-mile away.
 Sadly, Samaras and two crew members were killed in the accident.
 Samaras was found still inside the car, while his son Paul Samaras and colleague Carl Young were ejected from the vehicle, found a half-mile in opposite directions where the elder Samaras was found.